FreeClimbAPI/csharp-sdk/README.md

     }
     ```

-<a name="documentation-for-verify-signature-request"></a>
+<a name="documentation-for-verify-request-signature"></a>

-## Documentation for verifying signature request
+## Documentation for verifying request signature

-- To verify the signature request, we will need to use the verifySignatureRequest method within the Request Verifier class
+- To verify the request signature, we will need to use the verifyRequestSignature method within the Request Verifier class

   RequestVerifier.verifyRequestSignature()

-  This is a method that you can call directly from the request verifier class, it will throw exceptions depending on whether all parts of the signature request is valid otherwise it will throw a specific error message depending on which signature request part is causing issues
+  This is a method that you can call directly from the request verifier class, it will throw exceptions depending on whether all parts of the request signature is valid otherwise it will throw a specific error message depending on which request signature part is causing issues

   Example code down below